wp-plugins/wp-media-library-categories/readme.txt

 `

+= Can i use category in the `[gallery]` shortcode, like `[gallery category="my-category-slug"]`? = Yes, it is possible to extend the existing WordPress default `[gallery]` to only show images from one category by adding the `'category'` parameter.
+The value passed to the `'category'` parameter can be either the `category slug`, or the `term_id`.
+`[gallery category="my-category-slug"]
+OR
+[gallery category="14"]`
+Aside from this behavior, the `[gallery]` shortcode works as it does by default with the built-in shortcode.
+If you use an incorrect slug by default WordPress shows the images that are attached to the page / post that is displayed.
+If you use an incorrect term_id no images are shown.
+For more information on using the built-in [gallery shortcode checkout the codex page](http://codex.wordpress.org/Gallery_Shortcode).

 = How can I filter on categories when inserting media into a post or page? = This feature is only available in the [premium version](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)